ReeceGoding/Frustration-One-Year-With-R/README.md

     [more on them later](#4112-non-standard-evaluation).

 Overall, it’s like R has no safe ways to subset.
-What is safe for one job is often either unsafe, invalid, or inconsistent for another.
+What is safe for one job is often either unsafe, invalid, or inconsistent with another.
 R’s huge set of subsetting tools is useful – maybe even good – once mastered, but until then you’re forced to adopt a guess-and-check style of programming and pray that you get a useful error/warning message when